Henry Barton Jacobs

 Henry Barton Jacobs (June 2, 1858 – December 18, 1939) was a physician and educator from Maryland.
 He taught at Johns Hopkins University and served as a trustee of Johns Hopkins Hospital and Peabody Institute later in life.
-He married Mary Frick Garrett, art collector and widow of a Baltimore and Ohio president.
+He married Mary Frick Garrett, art collector and widow of a Baltimore and Ohio Railroad president.

 Early life

 Henry Barton Jacobs was born on June 2, 1858, in South Scituate, Massachusetts, to Frances Almira (née Ford) and Richmond Jacobs.
 He studied at Hingham High School in Hingham.
 Jacobs graduated from Harvard University in 1883 with a Bachelor of Arts and graduated from Harvard Medical School in 1887 with a Doctor of Medicine.
 He worked as an assistant in botany at Harvard from 1884 to 1885.
 He was a direct descendant of Peregrine White and William Cushing.
 He interned at Massachusetts General Hospital in Boston under Reginald H. Fitz from 1887 to 1888.